Do Go On - 337 - The History of April Fools Day

 You fucking idiot.

-They've got a lot of great culture in France, haven't they?
+They've got a lot of great culture in France, aren't they?

-A symbol of the fool and the cuckold, or cuck,
+A symbol of the fool and the kakold,

-which suggests that it may have been associated at one time with sexual licence.
+or cuck, which suggested it may have been associated at one time with sexual licence.

 I don't know what that means.

-I thought I had to read it out, because cuck is so fun to say.
+I thought I had to read it out because puck is so fun to say.

-And people have called me it a bit.
+And people have called it, called me it a bit.

 It's a good reason.